 275 East Olive Avenue in downtown Burbank, between the 5 Freeway and the Magnolia Park neighborhood.
 The Art Deco-era City Hall (built 1943) sits at the center of the civic block, with the front steps facing East Olive Avenue.

-The Mayor’s Tree Lighting traditionally begins at 6:00 PM on a weekday evening in early December.
-Pre-ceremony entertainment may start around 5:30 PM.
+The Mayor’s Tree Lighting traditionally begins in the evening on a weekday in early December, with pre-ceremony entertainment beforehand.

 Yes — the ceremony itself is free to attend on the front steps of City Hall.
 Food and beverages from downtown restaurants are paid separately.